smarttarded/gluong-datadeni/README.md

     To run the program, you can:
       a. execute python gluong-datadeni.py
       b. execute python setup.py build and run gluong-datadeni.exe in the build folder
+      c. download the zip files in the releases page (current working version 2.0.1)

   </p>